isomerpages/moe-bendemeersec/_secondary-1-posting/Student Well Being.md

 #### **School Counselling Service**

 Our school counsellors provide a safe environment for students to share their social, emotional, behavioural and mental health concerns.
-They support students by helping them learn and use strategies to manage and cope with their emotions or situation and enable them to make choices for positive change and development.
+They support students by helping them learn and use strategies to manage and cope with their emotions, and empower them to make choices for positive change and development.

-All students are welcomed to speak with our teachers and school counsellors should they need someone to speak with.
+All students are welcomed to speak with our teachers and school counsellors.